-Immunity test IEC 60601 test level Compliance level tic environment dance Radiated RF IEC 61000-4-3 20 V/m 80 MHz to 2.5 GHz 80% 5Hz AM Modulation 20 V/m Portable and mo communications should be used any part of the Dincluding cables.
-The recommence distance calculate equation application frequency of the shown in the followed s s equipment no closer to DDU-120 AED, , than necessary. led separation ted from the ble to the e transmitter is $\left(\left( \left( \bullet \right) \right) \right)$ Interference may occur in the vicinity of equipment marked with this symbol.
+Immunity test IEC 60601 test level Compliance level • tic environment dance Radiated RF IEC 61000-4-3 20 V/m 80 MHz to 2.5 GHz 80% 5Hz AM Modulation 20 V/m Portable and mobile RF communications equipment should be used no closer to any part of the DDU-120 AED, including cables, than necessary.
+The recommended separation distance calculated from the equation applicable to the frequency of the transmitter is shown in the following table. $\left(\left(\left(\bullet\right)\right)\right)$ Interference may occur in the vicinity of equipment marked with this symbol.
 Note 1: At 80 MHz and 800 MHz, the higher frequency range applies.
 Note 2: These guidelines may not apply in all situations.
 Electromagnetic propagation is affected by absorption and reflection from structures, objects and people.